What is MTW (Multi Time Window)?

 If you needed to see each beat as a separate event you would need to shorten the time window, which would result in more widely-spaced frequency bins and loss of resolution at lower frequencies.
 As a longer FFT takes more time to resolve, so do lower frequencies, which is where we get this loss of low frequency content when the FFT is smaller.

-For instance, in terms of speech analysis, typical speaking rates for native English speakers range from about 140-180 words per minute or about 200-300 syllables per minute, so a 16K FFT can get you words but not syllables.
+For instance, in terms of speech analysis, typical speaking rates for native English speakers range from about 140-180 words per minute or about 200-300 syllables per minute, so a 16K FFT can get you words, but not syllables.
 Dropping the FFT size to 8k would double the time resolution to a minimum of about 352 frames per minute (enough to keep up with insanely fast music or distinguish individual syllables in speech) but does so at the expense of some loss of detail at low frequencies.

 Why Use MTW?